jmathtech/jmathtech/README.md

-### Welcome to my GitHub profile!
-My name is Jamil and I am a computer science enthusiast.
-I have gained knowledge through a combination of university education, self-taught programming, and software engineering books.
-If you're interested in technology, be sure to check out my <a href="https://www.youtube.com/channel/UCa188a_sfeGL69KswFdP1tA?sub_confirmation=1">Youtube channel</a> where I delve into various related topics.
+### Hi and welcome to my GitHub profile!
+My name is Jamil and I am a computer enthusiast.
+I have gained knowledge through a combination of university education, self-taught programming, and books.
+If you're also interested in cutting edge technology as much as I am, check out my <a href="https://www.youtube.com/channel/UCa188a_sfeGL69KswFdP1tA?sub_confirmation=1">Youtube channel</a> where I delve into related topics.

 ## Currently working on
 # Majestik Magik Cleaning Web App